 4. The flame sensor tells your furnace the burners have been ignited.

 • Dirty or malfunctioning flame sensor.
-If the sensor doesn’t sense a flame, it will shut off your furnace to keep natural gas from spilling into your home.
+If the sensor doesn’t sense a flame, it will turn off your furnace to prevent natural gas from getting into your home.
 The ignition process corrodes flame sensors over time.
 While cleaning during annual furnace maintenance can help, yours may ultimately need to be taken out and changed.

 • Old thermostat.
 If your thermostat isn’t working correctly, your furnace won’t be able to operate.

 • Dirty air filter.
-A dirty air filter can restrict airflow and force your furnace to shut down to avoid overheating.
+A dirty air filter can reduce airflow and force your furnace to shut off to prevent overheating.
 Make sure to change yours every 30 to 90 days, or anytime you can’t see light through it.

 Estimated Repair Cost